chains-project/classport/README.md

 To reach this goal it:

-* **Embedds** supply chain metadata in each class file that is to be part of the application
+* **Embeds** supply chain metadata in each class file that is to be part of the application during build time.
 * **Monitors** the class loaded by the running application and **extracts** the embedded Software Supply Chain information from the loaded classes.

 In this way, Classport is able to accurately connect the loaded classes to their corresponding upstream dependencies and build a runtime representation of the application’s code-related supply chain.